 The Edmonton International Street Performers Festival

-If you want to see a variety of street performers then The Edmonton International Street Performers Festival is for you.
-It takes place for 10 days in July downtown at Sir Winston Churchill Square.
+If you want to see a variety of street performers, then The Edmonton International Street Performers Festival is for you.
+It takes place for ten days in July downtown at Sir Winston Churchill Square.
 See a man catching a watermelon on his head?
 Check.
 Watch some crazy acrobatic stunts?
 Check.
-Having an awesome time for a relatively low price (admission is free, but always tip the buskers)?
+Having an excellent time for a relatively low price (admission is free, but always tip the buskers)?
 Check.
 For myself, The Street Performers Festival signals the start of summer, and it’s a festival I look forward to attending every year.

 Taste of Edmonton

 What is a festival without food?
-At Taste of Edmonton 61 different restaurants from around Edmonton come out to Churchill Square and offer two or three menu items for people to try.
+At a Taste of Edmonton, over 60 different restaurants from around Edmonton come out to offer two or three menu items for people to try.
 Taste of Edmonton works on a ticket basis, with each menu item costing between 2 and 4 tickets.
-Aside from just food there’s also a beer and wine tasting at the Sip and Savour tent, as well as live music and vendors.
+Aside from just food, there’s also a beer and wine tasting at the Sip and Savour tent, as well as live music and vendors.
 I’m already looking forward to all the delicious food I’ll get to try at this year’s festival.